 The artwork is within the frame of technologies and their potential social implications.
 The theme is at the intersection of imitation and sympathy.
 The subject is a new language, a science fiction storytelling and symbolic images created using an Artificial intelligence-powered computer program.

-One needs information and instruction "arranged on the screen" to use a computer program.»
+One needs information and instruction "arranged on the screen" [note 12] to use a computer program.»

 The way used by this kind of computer program is an imitation of dialogue in human language via internet chat.
 It appears that the person who uses the computer program converses with the machine.
-This kind of imitation could drive sympathy toward the machine and has societal implications.
+This kind of imitation could drive sympathy toward the machine [note 13] and has societal implications [note 14].

-The artwork looks like a printed book and downloadable file (171.0 kB) with the same content.
+The artwork looks like a printed book, downloadable file (171.0 kB) with the same content and a video.